 Now that you know which networking skills you have and which ones you need to hone, let's break down how to present them effectively on your resume so your ability to build and maintain professional relationships comes through.

-The job listing is your roadmap to customizing your resume.
-Search for the networking skills the employer wants in their ideal candidate — these are your keywords.
+The job listing serves as your roadmap for customizing your resume.
+Search for the networking skills the employer wants in their ideal candidate—these are your keywords.
 Embed these essential skills from the job advertisement into your resume to demonstrate that you are the ideal fit.

 For instance, consider this job listing: